 While walking with a friend, we talk about my perception and experience of the so-called sex-positive spaces - out of her open curiosity, as she has not yet experienced these spaces first-hand.
 I start by describing a bit of the 'infrastructure': how it all started for me in the first place, how I first stumbled into a workshop by chance at a dance school where ropes and floggers were also used, how I then met Schwelle7 and Matís, whom I told about writing my master's thesis on Shibari and who then recruited me as an assistant for a bondage course in no time at all.
 Finally, the more difficult part, trying to describe what interests me about the rooms in the first place.
 I mention the classics that many people in the "scene" report about.
 How liberating it is to let people...

-Completely irrelevant in times like these, but the vacations were such a great time for crafting and reflecting that we don't want to keep the results from you.
+Completely irrelevant in times like these, but the holidays were such a wonderful opportunity for crafting and reflection that we didn't want to keep the results from you.
 HAPPY NEW YEAR!

 Intimate Interviews Part II

-Last year, we had the pleasure of conducting interviews with lovely and talented people about everything that concerns us in our work.
-To do this, we first pampered our interviewees with a bodywork session of their choice so that we could get into conversation with each other in a well-blooded way.
-We had prepared many questions and they came up again and again, while others arose spontaneously.
-So the conversations usually started with a free association on the topic of "sex" - just say the first thing that comes to mind without thinking.
-And towards the end, it was usually about which workshops on creative intimacy they would specifically like to see.
-What emerged between us and was put into words are pieces of gold for me!
+Last year, we had the pleasure of interviewing wonderful and talented people about everything that also occupies us in our work.
+To start things off, we treated our interviewees to a bodywork session of their choice, so we could get the conversation flowing with a good rush of blood.
+We had prepared many questions, some of which came up repeatedly, while others arose spontaneously.
+So the conversations usually began with a free association on the topic of “sex”—simply saying whatever first came to mind, without thinking.
+And toward the end, the focus was mostly on what specific workshops on creative intimacy they would like to see.
+What emerged between us and was put into words is, to me, pure gold!
 Here is the second transcribed interview!

 Video interview by the Goethe-Institut China with Beata on “Pornography & Society”

-What materials can be used to trace the elusive nature of sexuality?
-How are our bodies and their desires entangled in power relations - how to deal with them?
+What materials can help us get to the bottom of the elusive nature of sexuality?
+How are our bodies and their desires entangled in power dynamics—and how do we deal with that?
 Alone or with others?
 Publicly or privately?
-By emphasizing the beautiful or the difficult sides?
-With play or seriousness?
+By emphasizing the beautiful or the difficult aspects?
+With playfulness or seriousness?
 Being sweet or being angry?
-Do you even have to decide - and why is it always so much about deciding "This is good and this is bad!" when it comes to sexual matters?
-Silvan Hagenbrock, online editor of the Goethe-Institut China, spoke to Beata about her work and vision for the issue of the online magazine "yì" focusing on "Pornography and Society".
+Do we even have to decide—and why is it always so much about deciding “This is good and this is bad!” when it comes to sexuality?
+For the issue of the online magazine “yì” focusing on “Pornography and Society,” Silvan Hagenbrock, online editor at the Goethe-Institut China, spoke with Beata about her work and vision.

 Watch the video here.